-You should be aware that the University can only approve a certain amount of loans each year based on the total number of loans the Department of Education and Training allocates.
+You should be aware that the University can only approve a certain number of loans each year based on the total number of loans the Department of Education and Training allocates.
 Loans are approved on the basis of priority, including current course of study, type, duration and location of placement or overseas study.
 Students on an official exchange through the Global Learning Office will be given priority for loans.

 Download the application form for OS-HELP in PDF format.
-You will be required to complete and submit a hard copy OS-HELP Debt Confirmation form which is currently only available from the current students counter at Student Central or this can be mailed to you on request through askUWA.
+You will be required to complete and submit a hard copy OS-HELP Debt Confirmation form which is available from the Current Students counter at Student Central or can be mailed to you on request through askUWA.
 This form must be completed in ballpoint pen using block letters.
 We require you to return the signed original Debt Confirmation form, and we do not accept scanned copies of the original signed Debt Confirmation form.

 If applying for two consecutive loans, you will need to complete two forms and submit them with your application as you will be overseas when we review your second loan.
 If you will study overseas independently (i.e. not through a formal exchange program or UWA unit) or are a medicine student undertaking an overseas elective, you are also required to have an OS-HELP Faculty Approval form signed off by your faculty.